 About the Patriot All-America

-College football has its annual bowl season and college golf will now be part of that bowl-like experience thanks to this unique tournament that is held between Christmas and New Years in the Valley of the Sun.
-The Patriot All-America Invitational, which features PING All-Americans from the previous season in NCAA Divisions I, II and III, as well as All-Americans from the NAIA, NJCAA and AJGA ranks, will take place Dec.
-27-31 at the Wigwam Golf Resort in Litchfield Park.
+College football has its annual bowl season and college golf is now part of that bowl-like experience thanks to this unique tournament that is held between Christmas and New Years in the Valley of the Sun.
+The Patriot All-America Invitational, which features PING All-Americans from the previous season in NCAA Divisions I, II and III, as well as All-Americans from the NAIA, NJCAA and AJGA ranks and other special invitees takes place annually from Dec.
+27-31 at The Wigwam Golf Resort in Litchfield Park.

-The 54-hole amateur event held at the Wigwam Resort in Litchfield Park, Arizona is the first of its kind to combine the talents of 84 nationally recognized players in a holiday bowl-like experience.
-It is the combined effort of the Arizona Golf Association, the Golf Coaches Association of America and the Wigwam Golf Resort in conjunction with the tournament’s beneficiary, the Folds of Honor Foundation.
+The 54-hole amateur event held in Arizona is the first of its kind to combine the talents of 222 nationally recognized players in a holiday bowl-like experience.
+Consisting of 3 separate divisions: the Patriot Men’s Division (84 players), The Patriot Women’s Division (66 players) and the recently added Thunderbolt division (72 players).
+It is the combined effort of the Arizona Golf Association, the Golf Coaches Association of America and the West Valley Mavericks in conjunction with the tournament’s beneficiary, the Folds of Honor Foundation.